kunalx86/packetenizer/modules.md

 # Parser
 	- Parse the file and represent the packets in some internal data structures.
 	- Already implemented in Python.
-Most notably Scapy.
+E.g. DPKT, Scapy, Pypcapkit.

 # Analyzer
 	- Analyze the parsed packets and derive conclusions.